Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 Parambikkulam is accessible by a road from Pollachi in Tamilnadu.
 Palakkad-Pollachi is about 45 km by road and Pollachi-Parambikkulam is about 65 km by road.

-Nearest railway station: Pollachi about 65 km.
+Nearest railway station: Pollachi.

 Nearest airport: Coimbatore in Tamilnadu state, about 55 km from Palakkad.